eshaan7/Internshala-Stipend-Sort-Browser-Extension/README.md

-# Internshala-Sort-By-Stipend-Browser-Extension
+# Internshala-Stipend-Sorter-Browser-Extension

-Order by stipend (descending) for Internship listings on Internshala.com
+Chrome & Firefox add-on to add sorting functionality to Internshala.
+This lets you Order by stipend (descending) for Internship listings on Internshala.com

 ## Download